University of Illinois College of Law

-Since 1897, the University of Illinois College of Law has offered students a rigorous, and innovative legal education on the campus of the University of Illinois at Urbana-Champaign, one of the world’s great research universities.
+Since 1897, the University of Illinois College of Law has offered students a rigorous and innovative legal education on the campus of the University of Illinois at Urbana-Champaign, one of the world’s great research universities.
 With an internationally renowned faculty, a rich and diverse curriculum, and opportunities for professional training, Illinois Law features a first-rate academic program.
 The campus is located in the college town of Champaign-Urbana and offers the friendliness, warmth, and safety of the American Midwest while being two to three hours from Chicago, St. Louis, and Indianapolis.

 Champaign-Urbana, with its big-city amenities yet small-town accessibility, is a vibrant and extremely affordable college town with a lively cultural scene, free public transit for students, a wide range of restaurants, and numerous sporting opportunities.
-Recognized as one of the best cities for recent college graduates and as one of the best college towns in America, the Champaign-Urbana area abounds with possibilities, from attending performances at the renowned , watching at venues across campus, to partaking in any number of other local events, such as the , the , Urbana’s farmers market, or music events in downtown Champaign.
-On and off campus, Champaign-Urbana is filled with parks, , green spaces, bicycle and walking paths, and other opportunities for both indoor and outdoor recreation.
+Recognized as one of the best cities for recent college graduates and as one of the best college towns in America, the Champaign-Urbana area abounds with possibilities, from attending performances at the acclaimed , watching at venues across campus, to partaking in any number of other local events, such as the , the , Urbana’s farmers market, or music events in downtown Champaign.
+On and off campus, and are filled with parks, , green spaces, bicycle and walking paths, and other opportunities for both indoor and outdoor recreation.

 LLM Program Features

 The Illinois LLM program is designed to introduce international students to the United States legal system while also providing opportunities to build students’ legal skills and take advanced coursework in their own area of academic or professional interest.

 Strengths and Concentrations: The College of Law has a worldwide reputation in several areas of strength, including:

 - Business and Law

 - Criminal Law

 Optional for an LLM degree can be earned in the following areas: